quentinsf/qhue/README.md

 So there are several ways to express the same thing, and you can choose the one which fits most elegantly into your code.

+### Making changes

-Now, to make a change to a value, you also call the resource, but using a keyword argument.
+Now, to make a change to a value, you also call the resource, but using a keyword argument to specify the property you want to change.
 You can change the brightness and hue of a light by setting properties on its *state*, for example:

     b.lights[1].state(bri=128, hue=9000)